Solutions - Concrete Paving

-Whether sea port, manufacturing facility, retail distribution center, or other environment, industrial pavements are often designed for an unusually long performance life to avoid loss of revenue during the down time repairs require.
+Whether seaport, manufacturing facility, retail distribution center, or other industrial pavements are often designed for an unusually long performance life to avoid loss of revenue during the downtime repairs require.

 The proven long-term performance of concrete pavements offers engineers choices.
 Jointed plain concrete pavement (JPCP) placed by conventional means, provides simple, time-tested performance.
-Roller compacted concrete pavement (RCC), a stiff, optimized concrete mixture placed with high density screed, asphalt-type paving machines offers fast placement with its roots in heavy industrial projects for logging industry, US Army Corps of Engineers and countless manufacturing and intermodal facilities.
-Whether selecting these or other concrete pavement types, the underlying layers of cement treated base (CTB) and cement stabilized subgrade (CSS) soils working together, can play critical roles maximizing performance and cost.
+Roller compacted concrete pavement (RCC), a stiff, optimized concrete mixture placed with high-density screed, asphalt-type paving machines offers fast placement with its roots in heavy industrial projects for the logging industry, U.S. Army Corps of Engineers and countless manufacturing and intermodal facilities.
+Whether selecting these or other concrete pavement types, the underlying layers of cement treated base (CTB) and cement stabilized sub-grade (CSS) soils working together, can play critical roles in maximizing performance and cost.

 Roller-compacted concrete (RCC), a durable paving material that carries heavy loads, is now developing as a fast, economical construction method for dams, off-highway pavement projects, heavy-duty parking and storage areas, and as a base for conventional pavement.
 RCC is a stiff, zero-slump concrete mixture with the consistency of damp gravel comprised of local aggregates or crushed recycled concrete, Portland cement, and water.
 The mixture is placed and roller compacted with the same commonly available equipment used for asphalt pavement construction.